Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits

 The \textit{Power capping} API, shown in Figure~\ref{fig:docker}, provides an interface to GPU system management interface (SMI)---nvidia-smi (for NVIDIA GPUs) and rocm-smi (for AMD GPUs)---to communicate with the GPU driver \circled{P1} and cap the power consumption of the GPUs with frequency scaling.

 The \textit{Core allocation} API component is integrated into the framework to dynamically adjust GPU core allocations to each application.
+While our implementation uses AMD's CU Masking, EcoCenter's approach generalizes to NVIDIA GPUs through equivalent mechanisms: Green Context~\cite{nvidia_green_contexts} for dynamic resource partitioning and libsmctrl~\cite{libsmctrl} for fine-grained compute unit control.
+Alternatives, such as NVIDIA MPS and MIG provide coarse-grain resource partitioning at the process-level, which does not meet the kernel-level spatial partitioning requirements of our core allocation.
 Figure~\ref{fig:docker} illustrates the integration of the \textit{Core Allocation} API into the ROCm runtime stack for GPU-accelerated workloads.
 Upon an application's \circled{R1} GPU kernel launch \circled{R2}, the kernel traverses the GPU runtime stack to be queued \circled{R3} into its designated stream residing in the ROCm runtime for execution on the GPU hardware \circled{R4}.
-Each queue contains a bitmask (CU Mask\footnote{While we target AMD's CU Masking for resource scaling, similar features exist for Nvidia GPUs with Green Context~\cite{nvidia_green_contexts} and libsmctrl~\cite{libsmctrl}.}) dictating its kernel allocation across GPU cores.
-This bitmask is set to all GPU cores by default (e.g. 60 CUs for AMD MI50).
+Each queue contains a bitmask (CU Mask to designate core allocation of kernel), which defaults to all GPU cores.

 When the \textit{Controller} issues a core allocation command to the \textit{Core Allocation} API, a bitmask is generated by \textit{Resource Manager} and sent into ROCm runtime.
 To avoid costly Linux sysfs interfaces, we implement a shared memory interface between the \textit{Resource Manager} and ROCm runtime \circled{C1}.
 We modified the ROCm runtime to intercept kernel execution and manipulate their core allocation bitmask \circled{C2}.
 The bitmask is applied to all queued kernels through an IOCTL syscall \circled{C3}.